Nadine Shah: Personal life

-An interview by John Freeman for The Quietus highlighted that "Mental health is a hugely important issue for Shah."
+As early as her debut album, Shah has often focuses on mental health as one of her most important issues.
 Shah suffers from endometriosis.
 She is a Muslim, and of her career in music, she said "[if] it inspires any young Muslim women to pick up a guitar and play a song, that’s brilliant".
-She is separated from filmmaker Matthew Cummins.
-The couple previously lived together in Ramsgate, Kent.
-Following the death of her mother from cancer in August 2020, Shah developed PTSD.
-She struggled with addiction and attempted suicide around Easter 2022, before moving into a rehab facility for two months.
-Shah currently resides in Newcastle.
+In 2020, she lived with her partner, a filmmaker, in Ramsgate, Kent.

+In 2018, her mother was diagnosed with stage 4 cancer, and Shah moved from London back to Whitburn to help take care of her.
+While the initial prognosis predicted that she would live a few more years, the COVID-19 pandemic lockdown caused her condition to worsen faster than expected.
+She died in August 2020.
+As a result, Shah developed PTSD and struggled with drug addiction.
+Around Easter 2022, she attempted suicide and subsequently moved into a rehab facility for two months.
+As of 2024, Shah resides in Newcastle.